bytebase/bytebase.com-old/content/changelog/bytebase-1-3-2.md

 - Add SQL Review rule: Allow empty for the index name.
 - Assign newly-created issues to a DBA or owner if possible in GitOps Workflow.
 - Add option to show password on sign-in and sign-up pages.
-- There should be at least one active owner for each workspace.
+- Prevent a workspace from removing the last active owner.

 ## 🐞 Notable bug fixes